 Actively working to “cause problems” for a target’s operation is another objective seen in malware.
 From a virus on a single computer corrupting critical OS files (making that one system unusable) to an orchestrated, physical self-destruction of many systems in an installation, the level of “disruption” can vary.
 And there’s also the scenario where infected systems are directed to carry out large-scale distributed denial of service (DDOS) attacks.

-The following suggestions can help prevent a malware attack from succeeding and/or mitigate the damage done by a malware attack.
+The following best practices can help prevent a malware attack from succeeding and/or mitigate the damage done by a malware attack.

 Training users on best practices for avoiding malware (i.e. don’t download and run unknown software, don’t blindly insert “found media” into your computer), as well as how to identify potential malware (i.e. phishing emails, unexpected applications/processes running on a system) can go a long way in protecting an organization.
 Periodic, unannounced exercises, such as intentional phishing campaigns, can help keep users aware and observant.
 Learn more about security awareness training.